 Fiona Whelan is on an invited residency providing studio space supporting a new inter-generational project What Does He Need?
 (Fiona Whelan, Brokentalkers and Rialto Youth Project).
-In a time when a spotlight is being shone on many patriarchal structures and misogynistic cultures nationally and internationally, this project is an urgent critical enquiry into the formation of boys’ and men’s identities, considering how forms of masculinity are cultivated and subsequently experienced in a boy’s life.
+In a time when a spotlight is being shone on many patriarchal structures and misogynistic cultures nationally and internationally, this project is an urgent critical inquiry into the formation of boys’ and men’s identities, considering how forms of masculinity are cultivated and subsequently experienced in a boy’s life.

 Please note this is archive content and may not display optimally.